by Anil Prasad

 Copyright © 1996 Anil Prasad.
 This work is licensed under a Creative Commons Attribution, No Derivatives license.

 It's like if Bootsy was Moroccan."
-That's how guitarist David Torn once described Mick Karn’s surreal, fretless bass work.
-It’s just one of the many ways musicians and listeners alike have attempted to explain Karn’s exotic, rubbery sound to the seemingly uninitiated.
+That's how guitarist David Torn once described Mick Karn’s fretless bass work.
+It’s just one of the many ways musicians and listeners alike have attempted to explain Karn’s exotic sound to the uninitiated.
 But the fact is, a whole lot of people have heard his one-of-a-kind approach whether they realize it or not.

 Karn is best known for his role in the British art-pop group Japan.
-He and his bandmates David Sylvian, Richard Barbieri and Steve Jansen were responsible for some of the most interesting and quirky pop of the early '80s.
-Best-selling albums like Tin Drum and Gentlemen Take Polaroids seamlessly fused Western pop traditions with Eastern influences into an accessible whole.
-Those records, along with Japan’s penchant for wearing make-up and elaborate outfits, practically defined what became known as the "new romantic movement."
+He and his bandmates David Sylvian, Richard Barbieri and Steve Jansen were responsible for some of the most interesting and eclectic pop of the early '80s.
+Best-selling albums like Tin Drum and Gentlemen Take Polaroids seamlessly combined Western pop traditions with Eastern influences into an accessible whole.
+Those records, along with Japan’s penchant for wearing makeup and elaborate outfits, helped defined what became known as the "new romantic movement."

 The ‘90s began with a short-lived reunion of Japan’s members who recorded as Rain Tree Crow.
 The group released an adventurous and moody self-titled effort in 1991.
-To say its sound bore little resemblance to Japan is an understatement.
-Rather, the disc favored complex, emotionally-charged atmospheres that showcased how far its members had veered from conventional pop structures since last working together.
-But old tensions resurfaced as a dramatic rift with Jansen, Barbieri and Karn on one side and Sylvian on the other.
+In contrast to Japan, the disc favored complex, emotionally-charged atmospheres that showcased how far its members had evolved from conventional pop structures since last working together.
+But old tensions resurfaced as a dramatic rift emerged with Jansen, Barbieri and Karn on one side and Sylvian on the other.
 Unsurprisingly, Rain Tree Crow proved to be a one-off project.

-Karn resumed his solo career with 1993's Bestial Cluster, an aptly-titled release that found him exploring heavier, rock-oriented material.
+Karn resumed his solo career with 1993's Bestial Cluster that found him exploring heavier, rock-oriented material.
 The record’s fiery edge was significantly influenced by producer David Torn, one of Karn’s closest friends.
-The two went on to recruit drummer Terry Bozzio and launched a ferocious 1994 power-trio project called Polytown.
+The two went on to recruit drummer Terry Bozzio and launched a 1994 power-trio project called Polytown.

 Karn’s latest solo release is The Tooth Mother.
-It’s his most eclectic and diverse to date in that it offers an engaging hybrid of eclectic rock leanings and the Middle Eastern influences of his youth.
-It also features his most upfront bass playing ever.
-It’s one of the many topics explored in this rare interview with the reclusive musician.
+It’s his most eclectic and diverse to date in that it offers an engaging hybrid of expansive rock leanings and Middle Eastern influences from his youth.
+It also features his most upfront bass playing to date.

 I understand you just moved back to London after living in San Francisco for a year.